yaagmurss/yaagmurss/README.md

 - 👨‍🏫 Developed large scaled Rpa project for a private bank
 - 👨‍🏫 Participated in the Estü Data Science Club as a board member

-- 📈 About two years experience with RPA tools
+- 📈 About 3 years experience with RPA tools
 - 📈 Worked with both SOAP and REST API's
 - 📈 Dealing with Json and Xml data structure
 - 📈 C#, Python, Uipath